Royal New Zealand Air Force: Malayan Emergency

 The Malayan Emergency was declared by the British government on 18 June 1948 after several rubber plantation workers were killed in a revenge attack over the deaths of labour activists killed in police charges.
 This led to the creation of the Malayan National Liberation Army (MNLA), a communist guerrilla organisation.
-New Zealand's first contribution came in 1949, when C-47 Dakotas of RNZAF No. 41 Squadron were attached to the Royal Air Force's Far East Air Force.
+New Zealand's first contribution came in 1949, when C-47 Dakotas of RNZAF No. 41 Squadron were attached to the RAF's Far East Air Force.
 The C-47s were used to airdrop supplies to British and Malay forces fighting the MNLA, away from their usual station location in Hong Kong.
 By the time the aircraft were withdrawn in late 1951, 211 sorties had been carried out, dropping 284,000 kg of supplies.

 Korean War

 Although no RNZAF units were sent to Korea, a number of New Zealanders flew with other air forces in the conflict.
 Two men flew Gloster Meteor jets with No. 77 Squadron RAAF; one, Vance Drummond, was shot down and captured.
 A New Zealand Army artillery lieutenant was attached to a USAF tactical control unit as an observer in light aircraft.
 New Zealand born Alan Boxer, later a British air marshal, flew B-29 Superfortress missions on USAF attachment.
 One New Zealander flying in Korea as a lieutenant in the British Royal Navy from HMS Ocean, Cedric Macpherson, was killed on 11 February 1953 when his Hawker Sea Fury was shot down by ground fire.
 Five New Zealanders took part in Royal Australian Navy missions over Korea from the Australian carrier HMAS Sydney.
 Some of these pilots were former RNZAF members, others joining directly the British and Australian forces.